4strodev/redis-demo-github-api/README.md

 Initially this was just a playground project to practice logging with winston.
 But since it was implemented quickly I decided to also use this project to practice redis.

+## Run the application
+Just modify the docker-compose.yaml and add your github token.

+Now start the services with

+    docker compose up -d

+Now you can use the unique endpoint of the app `/`.

 ## Project setup

 ```bash